-Machines & parts via air freight to Canada
+Machines & Parts by Air Freight to Canada

-Expert transport of Machines & parts from the Netherlands to Canada.
-IATA category general, flight time approximately 8 hours from Schiphol.
+Specialized transport of Machines & Parts from the Netherlands to Canada.
+IATA category general, flight time approx. 8 hours from Schiphol.

 Specifications & requirements